 You flesh out a plan.

 You flush out game or people who are in hiding.

-9 Responses to “Fleshing Out and Flushing Out”
+9 thoughts on “Fleshing Out and Flushing Out”

 At a former employer, we once had visitors from a foreign country.
 My boss repeatedly mentioned that they would be using an “interpretator.”
 I had a hard time keeping a straight face.

 interpretator sounds like a film reminds me of the governator of California

 Rather than “to add details” or put flesh on a skeleton (metaphorically), it seems to me to “flesh out” means to strip down to full exposure in order to identify all of the positives and negatives.
 I first heard the term almost 30 years ago.
 I didn’t get it then – thought they were saying “flush.”
 I get it now, but still don’t like the expresion.
 It’s one of those business terms that implies the user is cutting edge.
 Maybe one day it won’t sound so cool.